LearnificationLab/topic-shuffle/FUNCTIONAL_SPEC.md

 5. Provide two controls to move forward: `Skip` to move to the next random question without changing score, and `Answered` which records the learner's result, updates the session score according to the scoring rules below, and moves to the next random question.
 6. UI should be simple, accessible, and mobile-friendly (tailwind CSS allowed).
 7. The app must be static (HTML/CSS/JS) and embeddable in an iframe.
+8. On initial page load the app shows a lightweight start screen (not the first question): it displays the `topic` (if present in `questions.json`), the total number of questions available, and a `Start` button.
+The session counters (for score, tip/translation views, counts) must be initialized but not incremented until the learner starts the session.
+Clicking `Start` transitions the UI into the main application mode and displays the first random question.
+9. During an active session the UI must include a small, non-distracting status element that shows the learner's current `score` and the number of questions remaining.
+Design must keep this element minimal (small font, compact layout) so it does not distract from the question content.
+10. When the session is finished (for example after a configured number of questions or when the learner chooses to end the session), the app shows a concise end-of-session summary page with: final `score`, `answeredCount`, `skippedCount`, `tipShown` (how many times tips were viewed), and `translationsShown` (how many times translations were viewed).

 ## Acceptance Criteria

 - On page load (or on first use), the app fetches and parses an external JSON file (`questions.json`) in the same origin and loads the question set — PASS.
+ - On page load, after successfully loading `questions.json`, the app shows a start screen that includes the `topic` (when present), the total number of questions, and a visible `Start` button; no question should be shown until the learner clicks `Start` — PASS.
+ - Given the start screen, when the learner clicks `Start`, the app transitions to the main application mode, initializes session counters (score, tipShown, translationsShown, asked/skipped/answered counts), and displays the first random question — PASS.
+ - During the session, a small status element is visible showing the current `score` and number of questions remaining; the display must be compact and not interrupt the question content — PASS.
+ - When the session ends, the app shows an end-of-session summary page containing: final `score`, `answeredCount`, `skippedCount`, `tipShown` and `translationsShown` (counts of tip and translation views) — PASS.
 - Given a loaded page, when the learner clicks `Next question`, a question from the loaded data is shown (not always the same) — PASS.
 - Given a shown question, when the learner clicks `Translate`, a translation text appears beneath the question — PASS.
 - Given a shown question, when the learner clicks `Tip`, the tip (single hint) appears and the app increments the `tipShown` session counter — PASS.